ministryofjustice/hmpps-micro-frontend-components/readme/incorporating.md

 Web security needs to be updated to allow access to the syles and scripts from the components application.

-NOTE: you will also need to include the Digital Prison Services url in the formAction list to enable global search to work.
+NOTE: you will also need to include the Digital Prison Services url in the formAction list to enable the global search form to be submitted.

 ```typescript
 export default function setUpWebSecurity(): Router {